Racial justice and the Common Good

 Anti-racism training

-Theory of Enchantment is a training business led by Chloe Valdery serving organisations and workplace environments, centering around a compassionate antiracism framework combining social emotional learning, character development and interpersonal growth as tools for leadership development.
+Theory of Enchantment is a training business led by Chloe Valdery serving organisations and workplace environments, centering around a compassionate anti-racism framework combining social emotional learning, character development and interpersonal growth as tools for leadership development.
+Watch a video of her interviewed here.

 Approaches to racial justice

-It is vital to recognise the spectrum of opinion among Black communities and Black Christians.
-The Black theological tradition is rich and diverse: the loudest voices do not represent the entirety of it, and similarly, the most ubiquitous theologians do not represent the majority of Black church leaders.
-When it comes to approaches to racial justice this is no less true.
-Here we intentionally share material that promotes common good racial justice and which rejects race-reductionist ideologies.
+It is vital to recognise the spectrum of opinion among Black and Minority Ethnic communities.
+The loudest voices do not represent the majority.
+Here we intentionally share material that promotes racial justice and which rejects race-reductionist ideologies.

 Shelby Steele White Guilt: How Blacks & Whites Together Destroyed the Promise of the Civil Rights Era